 We also have a cheat sheet that highlights the most important nodes and verified components you need to know when it comes to using KNIME for finance.

-KNIME Analytics Platform is a low-code tool, suitable for employees who are not programmers but have a business background.
-KNIME Analytics Platform is also open source and free to download and use.
+KNIME is a low-code tool, suitable for people who are not programmers but have a business background.
+KNIME is also open source and free to download and use.
 It offers a large variety of connectors, all standardized, all presenting the same UI, making it very easy to connect to all types of data sources: databases, ERP systems, CRM software, web resources, files, cloud repositories, and more.

 With the KNIME Community Hub, you can upskill, share your expertise, and collaborate on data science solutions.
 Join our active global community to learn the basics or get deeper into data science, discover community-built blueprints for your next project, or take the first steps into automatically running your analysis with a subscription plan.